vagrant-libvirt/vagrant-libvirt/README.md

 * `volume_cache` - Controls the cache mechanism.
 Possible values are "default", "none", "writethrough", "writeback", "directsync" and "unsafe".
 [See driver->cache in libvirt documentation](http://libvirt.org/formatdomain.html#elementsDisks).
 * `kernel` - To launch the guest with a kernel residing on host filesystems.
 Equivalent to qemu `-kernel`.
 * `initrd` - To specify the initramfs/initrd to use for the guest.
 Equivalent to qemu `-initrd`.
-* `random_hostname` - To create a domain name with with extra information on the end to prevent hostname conflicts.
+* `random_hostname` - To create a domain name with extra information on the end to prevent hostname conflicts.
 * `cmd_line` - Arguments passed on to the guest kernel initramfs or initrd to use.
 Equivalent to qemu `-append`.